uwplasma/NEOPAX/README.md

 # NEOPAX - Neoclassical Transport Package in JAX

-NEOPAX aims to be a simple JAX framework to solve radial transport equations for stellarators and use it to optimise for different neoclassical quantities of interest.
+NEOPAX aims to be a simple JAX framework to solve radial transport equations for stellarators allowing for the optimization of different neoclassical quantities of interest.

 ## Quick Start
 The main packages used by NEOPAX can be installed via pip: